Thermalization in open many-body systems and KMS detailed balance: Exactly detailed balanced Lindbladian

 where we implicitly changed variables back to $\{t_1 = \frac{\tau_1-\tau_2}{2}+\tau_3\,; \, t_2= \frac{\tau_1-\tau_2}{2}-\tau_3\,; \, t_3=\frac{\tau_1+\tau_2}{2}-\tau_3\}$.
 Let us focus on the last integral:

-where we changed variables to decouple the hyperbolic secant from the rest of the integral, and then used a linear upper bound.
+where we changed variables to decouple the hyperbolic secant from the rest of the terms, and then used a linear upper bound for the sine function (that is, $|\sin(x)|\leq |x|$).
 Putting back this estimate in Eq.~\eqref{eq:194} we finally obtain:

 Wrapping everything up we obtain the claim.